activecm/threat-tools/README.md

 Default Beaconing Interval: 30 - 60 seconds

 ### Dependencies
-This script will require the following tools be installed on the system running the script:
+These scripts require the following tools to be installed on both systems.

 - `python3`: Interpreter to run the script.
 Most systems have this pre-installed.
 - `pycryptodome`: Python cryptographic library.